 There is no better or safer way to browse online than through a VPN.

-The Legality and Safety of a VPN
+About Legality and Safety

 VPNs are legal throughout most of the world.
 Some countries forbid them, but they are generally allowed as they are routinely used in business settings and a complete ban could be economically harmful.